alexandraputanu/alexandraputanu/README.md

 ### Hi, I am Alexandra 👋

-- 🔭 I’m currently interested on Front End Development & QA Engineering
+- 🔭 I’m interested on Front End Development, Software Testing Engineering, QA Automation, Python Programmming & QA Manual.
-- 👩🏻‍🎓 I studied Economic Informatics at the Faculty of Cybernetics, Statistics and Economic Informatics
-- 👩🏻‍🎓 I studied Economic Cybernetics at the Faculty of Business Administration within the University of Bucharest
+- 👩🏻‍🎓 I studied Economic Informatics at the Faculty of Cybernetics, Statistics and Economic Informatics & Economic Cybernetics at the Faculty of Business Administration within the University of Bucharest (  Bachelor's degree)
+- I completed the courses
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: ...

-- bachelor's degree

 -
 <!--